 For two years, Redeemer again worshiped in a public school.
 This time it was in the Auditorium of Pleasant Grove School at Holmes Road and Pleasant Grove, just one block from their new location.
 On Thanksgiving Day, 1962, the congregation moved into their new quarters for their first service of worship.

 However, after moving to the South side of Lansing, Redeemer found they had to start over, and figure out who they were as a Church in their new community.
 WHY? #1).
 Over 60% of their current members lived in downtown Lansing and walked to work, to the grocery store, to school, and yes, to church.
 And in the early 1960’s Lansing did not have public transportation yet.
-So, those folk could not travel to the south side of Lansing to come to church.
+So, those members who walked, could not travel to the south side of Lansing to come to church.
 Yes, a lot of Redeemer’s active members became “inactive.” #2).
-Also, many churches that existed on the property where I-496 & the Oldsmobile Plant went through moved out to the South side too, so there was competition for the believers who lived in our local community on the South side.
+Also, many churches that existed on the property where I-496 & the Oldsmobile Plant were “re-planted” to the South side of Lansing, along with their members.
+Because of these re-locations, there was competition for the believers who lived in our local community on the South side.
 This made it harder to attract people to an unknown church who had just moved into the neighborhood.

 It is because of this instability during 1970-1990 that Redeemer found it more difficult to maintain steady, stable leadership or consistency in her surrounding community.
 And it is because of this struggle that she lost her ability to grow or share the “Good News” of our Lord as faithfully as she could have or would have liked.